Pastel De Elote (Sweet Corn Cake)

 Ingredients Icon Graphic.

 Do not confuse Pastel de Elote with “Pan” De Elote though.
 Pastel means cake in Spanish and pan means bread.
-This recipe is definitely for corn cake and not corn bread.
+This recipe is for corn cake and not corn bread.

 Ingredients